FAIRmat-NFDI/AreaC-DOC-parser-writing/docs/index.md

 (see also individual links above).

 You will first need to create new branches within *both* the NOMAD project and *also* within the corresponding parser project.
-Ideally, this should be done following the _best practices for NOMAD development_.
+Ideally, this should be done following the [best practices for NOMAD development](references/quick_NOMAD_best_practices.md).
 Here, we briefly outline the procedure:

 Create a new issue within the NOMAD project at [NOMAD gitlab](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR.git).